whfuyn/learning/LKD/Chap.3 Process Management.md

 After the parent retrieves the info(`wait` family) or notify the kernel that it is uninterested.
 The remaining memory is freed.

-When to deallocated process descriptor, release_task() is called
+When to deallocate process descriptor, release_task() is called

 ## Parentless Task